 BOOK 2019 WEEKS BEFORE 30TH SEPT FOR A FULLY REFUNDABLE 5% DEPOSIT

 The private pool has a paved surround.
 12 x 6m ( alarmed) Sunloungers and shades provided

 Level grassed areas away from the pool for games.
 Other furniture for outside use also provided,

 Ample parking space for a number of vehicles

 Ideal for all groups of visitors - families and extended families in particular.
-Such is the seclusion, couple happy to pay a premium to get absolute peace have rented the property.
+Such is the seclusion, couples happy to pay a premium to get absolute peace have rented the property.

-Reduced occupancy terms are available away from peak seasons - £625 per week for up to people in two bedrooms (choose twin or double).
-Dates available - 6 May to 30 June 2017 and 2 September to 29 September - Ideal for spring and autumn breaks - enjoy the blossom in May and June, and enjoy the fruit harvest and the onset of autumn in September when the temperature is still well into the 20s (C)
+Reduced occupancy terms are available away from peak seasons - £650 per week for up to 4 people in two bedrooms (choose twin or double).
+Dates available - 5 May to 29 June 2018 and 1 September to 28 September - Ideal for spring and autumn breaks - enjoy the blossom in May and June, and enjoy the fruit harvest and the onset of autumn in September when the temperature is usually still well into the 20s (C)

 Please see the links page on the Halcyon Leisure website for details of additional services such as catering and airport transfers that can be made available to guests at cost if required.